dennisss/dacha/pkg/rpi/doc/boot_time.md

 # Raspberry Pi Boot Time

 This page documents how to measure and improve Raspberry Pi boot times.
-If you are using the recommended image and installation [instructions](/pkg/rpi/index.md), then these optimizations should already be applied.
+If you are using the recommended image and installation [instructions](/pkg/rpi/index.md), then most of these optimizations should already be applied but you will need to manually apply the [bootloader/eeprom](#bootloader) config changes once you have a bootable system.

-TODO: Finish rebuilding the latest image with all these optimizations.

 ## Current Best Performance

 - Raspberry Pi 4B : 8GB
-    - ~12.4 seconds from power to SSH
+    - ~9.5 seconds from power to SSH
 - Raspberry Pi 5 : 8GB
-    - ~10.88 seconds from power to SSH
+    - ~8.9 seconds from power to SSH
-        - systemd-analyze says 2.63 seconds (kernel + userspace)
+        - systemd-analyze says 2.1 seconds (kernel + userspace)

 ## Measurement Methods

-Note that all measurements should be taken on the second boot and afterwards (since the first boot typically is used for expanding the SDCard) (not applicable to SDCards prepared using the recommended method).
+Note that all measurements should be taken on the second boot and afterwards (since the first boot typically is used for expanding the SDCard, generating SSH keys, etc.).

 **E2E time**

-- backplane-tester board.
+Build a microcontroller board with a MOSFET to turn on the Pi and at least one GPIO input to monitor when the Pi is done booting.

+- Currently I use this [board](/pkg/cluster/machines/jbod/boards/backplane-tester/) which I already made for my JBOD project
+  - Connect 5V/GND to the test board
+  - Pi power connected to IN_V2 and IN_GND2 pins.
+  - GPIO17 from the Pi is connected to SAS_V2 input on the tester board.
+- Configure the Pi after SDCard flashing with [this service](../gpio_boot_signal/index.md).
+- Connect the test board to your computer and run a test using:
   - `cargo run --bin jbod_tester -- test-boot-time`
+  - The total boot time will be printed to the CLI.

 **Measuring time after the Linux Kernel starts**